 • Trouble finishing tasks

 ADHD symptoms vary from person to person and, in some cases, can be more severe than others.
-ADHD can be hard to deal with on a daily basis; it may interfere with school, work, and home life.
+ADHD can be hard to deal with daily; it may interfere with school, work, and home life.
 This is why a portion of those who deal with ADHD end up relying on drugs and alcohol to cope.

 Our approach to client care encompasses mind, body,